usnistgov/FederalProfile-8259A/_Technical/identity.md

 ## Device Authentication Support

 Actions to support local or interfaced device authentication.
-Capabilities that may be necessary:
+Elements that may be necessary:

 - Ability for the IoT device to identify itself as an authorized entity to other devices.
 - Ability to verify the identity of an IoT device.